 Main project objectives

-The main objective of the Leaving Care project is to embed a child-rights based culture into child protection systems to achieve better outcomes for care leavers.
-This will be achieved by:
+The main objective of the Leaving Care project has been to embed a child-rights based culture into child protection systems to achieve better outcomes for care leavers.
+This has been achieved by:

 - training care professionals on how to embed a child rights-based approach into their work in of preparing young people for the process of leaving care,